rdinch/MathResourceStudio-Help/docs/exercise-sets/Basic Number Operations/basic-addition---doubles.md

 To limit the sums as defined by the Minimum Sum and Maximum Sum options, select the check box for the Apply Limits option in the options pane.

+!!! note
-NOTE: In some cases, this option may override settings for addends.
+    In some cases, this option may override settings for addends.

 Set the minimum sum